Teddi Mellencamp Posts Rare Photo Of Her Rock Star Dad John Posing With ‘The Real Housewives Of Beverly Hills’

 “Betcha Sutton didn’t find you boring after this!” a fan wrote, in reference to a comment the newcomer made to Teddi in the RHOBH Season 10 trailer.

-Last year, Teddi shared a hilarious text message from her dad after she got into a catfight with Camille Grammer on an episode of The Real Housewives of Beverly Hills, according to Bravo.com.
+Last year, Teddi shared a hilarious text message from her dad after she got into a catfight with Camille Grammer on an episode, according to Bravo TV.